- Managing my time & utilizing a schedule

 If I try to be the primary do-er and do all of the cleaning myself then I have the massive stress of trying to get it all done while simultaneously managing 9 other people's activities and relationships.
 I have never personally found this to be successful, and have not heard of it being successful for anyone else I've known either.
 So I manage the team.

 So the whole bathroom does not get cleaned in one day like I used to do it and always liked it to be done. *smile* I had to let go of that goal and desire and learn to think "outside the box" in order to get the bathroom cleaned in pieces every week using the blocks of time we do have.
 The whole thing gets cleaned every week but it gets done in pieces on different days.
-The bigger parts of that bathroom work, such as the 3 toilets and 3 showers, gets done by our 14-year-old daughter every week who desires to do extra work to earn money.
+The bigger parts of that bathroom work, such as the 3 toilets and 3 showers, gets done by our 14-year-old daughter every week who desires to do extra work for money and have a regular income.
 Here's more on getting those bigger jobs done...

 How do I get to the big, deep-cleaning jobs?

 Some of our children are old enough now to learn to do those big jobs well, though, and that is a huge blessing to me and to them as an income opportunity.
-So I enable our older kids (ages 14, 13, and once-in-a-while the 9-year-old) who desire to earn money to do so by taking on those bigger jobs themselves.
+So I enable our older kids (ages 14, 13, and once-in-a-while the 9-year-old) who desire to earn money to do so by taking on those bigger jobs.
 This is great skill development for them, great opportunity to earn some money and develop a work ethic, and a great use of their time.
-They rake leaves, pull weeds, wipe out the refrigerator or freezer, clean bathrooms, clean the blinds in the whole house, wash windows, mend clothing, wash or dust large shelf units, thoroughly scrub and clean the toaster or microwave, etc. It's awesome. *wink* But they are not always required to do these big jobs, they're usually optional, paid jobs.
+They rake leaves, pull weeds, wipe out the refrigerator or freezer, clean bathrooms, clean the window blinds, wash windows, mend clothing, wash or dust large shelf units, thoroughly scrub and clean the toaster or microwave, etc. It's awesome. *wink* But they are not always required to do these big jobs, they're usually optional, paid jobs (but there's always someone eager to earn money, so I've never had to make the big jobs a requirement at this point).

-Once in a while I may need them to do a big job unpaid, or they may demonstrate the need to practice serving with a good attitude and so they will win the privilege of doing a bigger job. *chuckle* *wink* But generally they're paid jobs, or I would do them myself on a Saturday (but there's enough money-earners in the family now that I can't actually remember the last time I needed to one of these big jobs).
+Once in a while I may need them to do a big job unpaid, or they may demonstrate the need to practice serving with a good attitude and so they will win the privilege of doing a bigger job. *chuckle* *wink* But generally the large ones are paid jobs, or I would do them myself on a Saturday (but there's enough money-earners in the family now that I can't actually remember the last time I needed to one of these big jobs).

 Doing jobs in manageable pieces is also possible because I don't let those often-considered-to-be bigger jobs, get too big.
 I don't let the refrigerator get so bad that it's a massive job.
 I just wipe off a couple shelves, or a door shelf once in a while when it's getting dirty.
 I wipe out underneath the sink where the garbage is kept once in a while when it's getting dirty, but can still be cleaned in about 1 minute.
-Every time we vacuum the house we vacuum the edges that need it as well as we go.
+Every time our now 12-year-old son vacuumes the house, which is his current regular paying income job, I have him vacuum the edges that need it as well as he goes.
 Then it doesn't become an additional, separate job for someone to do, and we're already vacuuming anyway.
 Working smarter, not harder.

-If Saturdays can't work or the bigger jobs (such as cleaning out and re-organizing a closet) can wait until summer, then that is also a great option.
-Teri Maxwell, author of the book Managers of Their Homes, used to keep a list of jobs that she desired to do in the summer time when there was more time and kids were often outside playing for larger blocks of time.
+If Saturdays can't work for jobs or the bigger jobs (such as cleaning out and re-organizing a closet) can wait until summer, then that is also a great option.
+Teri Maxwell, author of the book Managers of Their Homes and homeschooling mother of 8, used to keep a list of jobs that she desired to do in the summer time when there was more time and kids were often outside playing for larger blocks of time.
 I think this is also a great plan...I just was never patient enough to hold all those big jobs off until the summer time. *chuckle* So it's up to you.
 These are just ideas.

 How do I keep up?

 It's crucial to have a plan and to implement it.
-I've in essence planned in advance when everything will be done.
+I choose to in essence planned in advance when everything will be done.
 I've budgeted my time just like one would budget finances.
 Then there is nothing to figure out later; it's all been figured out already.
 Doing this saves me from needing to make hundreds of decisions later as we're going along.
-And if we miss a day of dusting due to taking a field trip that day, no big deal, we'll get to it the next week during it's scheduled time.
+And if we miss a day of dusting due to taking a field trip with the kids that day, no big deal, we'll get to it the next week during it's scheduled time.
 It's okay.

-I also have a firm policy with the children and which I'm constantly prompting them to implement through out the day, "Clean up as we go."
-We don't leave things to be done later, we always clean up as we go.
+I also have a firm policy with the children and which I'm constantly prompting them to implement through out the day, to "Clean up as we go."
+We don't leave things to be done later, we try to always clean up as we go.
+I don't have time for today's work tomorrow; tomorrow is already full of its own.
 I don't have large blocks of time to do it later and I cannot manage the children while I'm trying to clean up and they're having free time.
 The young children need our constant attention, supervision, and help.

-For example, while we're preparing breakfast or lunch we're also putting away food we're finished with, loading the dishes as kids are finished with them, wiping off counter tops, picking up food and napkins from the floor, so that when the kids are done eating we're pretty much done with the kitchen and we all move on together into the next thing.
+For example, while Karen and Melanie (currently ages 16 and 15) and I are preparing breakfast or lunch we're also putting away food we're finished with, loading the dishes as kids are finished with them, wiping off counter tops, picking up food and napkins from the floor, so that when the kids are done eating we're pretty much done with the kitchen and we all move on together into the next thing.
+This is key.

-Now of course there are times when we have "free time" in the afternoon (at 4:30 on the schedule if you want to look at that) where I'm usually cooking and the other kids are playing together and watching a documentary; and if dinner is cooking independently from me and I'm free then I join them playing on the floor.
+Now of course there are times when we have "free time" in the afternoon (at 4:30 on the schedule if you want to look at that) where I'm usually beginning cooking and the other kids are playing together and watching a documentary; and if dinner is cooking independently from me and I'm free then I join them playing on the floor.
 At that time we do not clean up until the end, just before dinner.
 But we have lots of helpers, and daddy is home which makes a big difference in how quickly clean-up happens.
 But during our homeschool days we need to keep up as we go.
+And I include the children in these efforts.

 Learning to include the children